 3. Your Display Cable Is Connected To Your Motherboard Instead of Your Graphics Card

 Many motherboards have HDMI and similar ports built onto them.
-You may have mistakenly plugged your display cable into one of the ports on your motherboard instead of your graphics card.
+You may have mistakenly plugged your video cable into one of the ports on your motherboard instead of your graphics card.

-To understand why this leads to a no-signal display, I first need to explain how a computer generates your monitor’s display.
+To understand why this leads to a no-signal alert, I must first explain how a computer generates your monitor’s display.

-The component responsible for generating this display is the GPU—the Graphics Processing Unit, which is why one end of your display cable is usually plugged into it.
+The GPU, the Graphics Processing Unit, generates this display data, so one end of your cable is usually plugged into it.

-But if that’s the case, why do motherboards have ports for display on them at all?
+But if that’s the case, why do motherboards have ports to begin with?
+Let me explain.

 Many CPUs (Central Processing Units) have an integrated graphics processing unit built into them.